 Certain homebuyers may present a greater risk of default as a result of their circumstances.
 Credit Events and Modification Events on certain Reference Obligations may be higher as a result of the related mortgagors' circumstances.
+Certain mortgagors may have received down payment assistance from family members, sellers and government agencies in the form of gifts, grants and tax credits.
+Grants from government agencies are funds that the mortgagor does not have to pay back so long as they own and occupy the mortgaged property for a certain period of time.
+Certain state and local governments, including housing finance agencies, issue mortgage credit certificates which reduce the amount of federal income tax mortgagors pay.
+These forms of assistance may make more money available upfront to certain mortgagors for down payments or closing costs.
 Mortgagors of certain Reference Obligations may have less steady or predictable income than others, which may increase the risk of these mortgagors not making payments on time.
 Further, mortgagors who are significantly increasing their housing payments may have difficulties adjusting to their new housing debt even though their DTI ratios may be within guidelines.
+Mortgagors who receive down payment assistance or who have difficulty adjusting to new housing costs may present a greater risk than mortgagors who do not require such financial assistance or have stronger financial reserves.

-In addition, as of the Cut-off Date, approximately 6.63% of the Reference Obligations by Cut-off Date Balance were originated under the Home Possible®, HFA Advantage, and Fannie Mae's HomeReady® programs.
-These programs, designed to make responsible homeownership accessible to more first-time homebuyers and other qualified borrowers, offer mortgages requiring low down payments for low- to moderate-income homebuyers or buyers in high-cost or underserved communities, and, in certain circumstances, allow for lower than standard mortgage insurance coverage.
-See "General Mortgage Loan Purchase and Servicing - Underwriting Standards - Home Possible® and HomeReady® Mortgages" in Appendix E. Such programs may result in mortgagors with mortgage loans with higher LTVs.
+In addition, as of the Cut-off Date, approximately 4.00% of the Reference Obligations by Cut-off Date Balance were originated under the Home Possible®, HFA Advantage, and Fannie Mae's HomeReady® programs.
+Certain other Reference Obligations may have been originated under various other affordable home mortgage products that we offer.
+These programs, designed to make responsible homeownership accessible to more firsttime homebuyers and other qualified borrowers, offer mortgages requiring low down payments for low-to moderate-income homebuyers or buyers in high-cost or underserved communities, and, in certain circumstances, allow for lower than standard mortgage insurance coverage.
+See "General Mortgage Loan Purchase and Servicing - Underwriting Standards - Home Possible®, HomeReady® Mortgages and Other Affordable Products" in Appendix E. Such programs may result in mortgagors with mortgage loans with higher LTVs.

 In addition, in May of 2021, we announced Freddie Mac Refi PossibleSM ("Refi PossibleSM"), a new refinancing option aimed at helping lower-income homeowners.
 The Refi PossibleSM mortgage loan was designed to assist borrowers who make at or below 80% of the area median income to refinance their mortgage.
 Eligible borrowers benefit from a reduced interest rate and lower monthly mortgage loan payment.
-To qualify for a Refi PossibleSM mortgage loan, eligible borrowers must have (i) a Freddie Mac-owned mortgage loan secured by a 1-unit single-family residence that is their primary residence; (ii) income at or below 80% of the area median income; (iii) no missed mortgage loan payments in the past six months, and not more than one missed mortgage loan payment in the past 12 months; and (iv) a loan-to-value ratio at or below 97%, a debt payment-to-income ratio below 65%, and a Credit Score of 620 or higher.
+To qualify for a Refi PossibleSM mortgage loan, eligible borrowers must have (i) a Freddie Mac-owned mortgage loan secured by a 1-unit single-family residence that is their primary residence; (ii) income at or below 80% of the area median income; (iii) no missed mortgage loan payments in the past six months, and not more than one missed mortgage loan payment in the past 12 months; and (iv) a loan-to-value ratio at or below 97% and a debt payment-to-income ratio below 65%.
 As of the Cut-off Date, none of the Reference Obligations were originated under Refi PossibleSM.